 General Information | Registration of Motor Vehicles | Parking Regulations | Operation of Motor Vehicles | Towing/Booting of Vehicles | Visitors | Womack Lane Apartments, Scarlett Commons, Greek Row | Judicial Procedures | Accidents | Violations and Penalties | Parking Services/University Police | R-X Shuttle Service

-1-1: The purpose of this brochure is to acquaint all administrators, faculty, staff, and students with regulations pertaining to registration of motor vehicles, traffic and parking regulations, and the penalties for violation of said regulations.
+1-1: The purpose of this brochure is to acquaint all administrators, faculty, staff, and students with regulations pertaining to registration of motor vehicles, traffic and parking regulations, and the penalties for violation of those regulations.

 1-2: The overall objective of MTSU parking administration is to provide safe, attractive, and sufficient parking facilities that allow faculty, staff, and students to park at a reasonable cost and within a 10- to 15-minute walk or ride to the core of the campus.